-More than 3 million people – or nearly one person in eight – will see a primary care physician or urologist annually for kidney stones, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+More than 3 million people — or nearly 1 person in 8 — will see a primary care physician or urologist annually for kidney stones, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-“Kidney stones cause pain when the ureter, which is only 2 to 3 mm wide, is blocked and contracts in an attempt to squeeze the stone through into the bladder,” says Dr. Sivalingam.
+“Kidney stones cause pain when the ureter, which is only 2 to 3 millimeters wide, is blocked and contracts in an attempt to squeeze the stone through into the bladder,” further explains Dr. Sivalingam.
 “As the ureter kidney builds up pressure and stretch, this creates a severe stabbing discomfort in the lower back and/or groin and is often associated with nausea and vomiting.”

-Kidney stones vary in size — from as small as a grain of salt to as big as a golf ball — and affect both men and women almost equally.
-The smaller the stone, the more likely it can pass through the urinary tract without medical treatment.
-If you have kidney stones on the move, you may also experience bloody urine, fever and chills, nausea and vomiting as well as a constant urge to urinate.
+Kidney stones vary in size — from as small as a grain of salt to as big as a golf ball — and affect all sexes almost equally.
+The smaller the stone, the more likely it can pass through your urinary tract without medical treatment.
+If you have kidney stones on the move, you may also experience bloody urine, fever and chills, and nausea and vomiting, as well as a constant urge to urinate.

-Depending on the size of your kidney stone, your doctor can provide recommendations as to whether you should try and let it pass naturally or offer medications that may help with passage and pain control.
+Depending on the size of your kidney stone, your healthcare provider can offer recommendations as to whether you should try and let it pass naturally or suggest medications that may help with passage and pain control.

 Surgery may be needed and fortunately, there are several minimally invasive options depending on the size and location of the stone.

 Once you’ve had a stone, you have a 50% chance of developing another one within the next five years.
-This risk generally increases the older you get.
+This risk generally increases the older you get, too.
 While there isn’t a way to completely prevent kidney stones, there are several things you can do to decrease your risk.

-Talk to your doctor or dietitian about diet changes if you’re at risk for getting kidney stones.
+Talk to a doctor or dietitian about diet changes if you’re at risk for getting kidney stones.

-Dr. Sivalingam recommends that someone who is at risk for kidney stones should drink enough fluids to produce at least 2.5 liters of urine per day, especially during the summer.
+Dr. Sivalingam recommends someone at risk for kidney stones should drink enough fluids to produce at least 2.5 liters of urine per day, especially during the summer.

-“Drinking plenty of water will help to dilute your urine and reduce the formation of crystals such as calcium oxalate, the substance that forms most types of kidney stones,” says Dr. Sivalingam.
+“Drinking plenty of water will help to dilute your urine and reduce the formation of crystals such as calcium oxalate, the substance that forms most types of kidney stones,” he says.
 “Making sure you are drinking enough fluids is one way you can help to prevent development of renal stones.”